benjaminagood/postneue/projects/living-alone-living-together.md

 date: 2022-09-01T05:00:00.000Z
 color: "#c76565"
 description: >-
   A duplex for two gardeners.
-On each level, views of the garden traverse between opposite facades, changing direction from floor to floor.
+On each story, views of the garden traverse between opposite facades, changing direction from floor to floor.
 The middle, shared level is a plant-nursery, a place of growth and cooperation.